zkry/yaml-pro/README.md

 delete entire sections of YAML (even if it's written in JSON style), and swap subtrees.

+**NOTE: there is planned work for yaml-pro to be implemented with tree-sitter.
+This should provide a huge speed increase to all of these actions.**

 # Demo

 ### Editing text in detached buffer